eveenendaal/github-actions/actions/install-my-tools/README.md

 # Install Tools Action

 This GitHub Action installs task via pip and OpenTofu using the official install script.
-You can exclude either tool using the `exclude` input.
+You can specify which tools to install using the `include` input.

 ## Features

 - Installs task using pip
 - Installs OpenTofu using the official install script
-- Allows exclusion of tools via input
+- Allows selection of tools via input

 ## Usage